Sssilll/Data_science_bootcamp_8/README.md

 # Data_science_bootcamp_8
-This course is learning about data science which instructure is [Datarokie](https://www.facebook.com/datarockie).This we 've learned about
+This course is learning about data science who a instructure is [Datarokie](https://www.facebook.com/datarockie).This course,we learned in
 - Spreadsheets
 - Databases
 - R Programming